France-ioi/algorea-devdoc/data/database/answers_attempts.md

 ## Evolution

 We could deprecated the state/answer stored in `users_items` and only use `users_answers`'s current.
 But actually it will cause problem for the existing data.
-So currently (June 2019), we will
+So currently (June 2019), we will keep duplication.

 Soon enough, state and answer should not be store in `users_answers` anymore as it is not really made for that (with the `type='Current'`) and unconsistent (immutable >< mutable, multiple >< unique).
 It should be moved to a specific table with entry uniquely identified by an attempt and a user, e.g. `users_states`.
 This transistion has to be done while making sure the existing data are migrated (from `users_items` and `users_answers`).